clifordunique/Project_Fulcrum/Project_Fulcrum/Assets/GAF/Docs/Readme.txt

 A Unity3D editor plugin for importing and playing GAF files.
-Author: Nikolay Nikitin, Alexey Nikitin.
+Authors: Nikolay Nikitin, Alexey Nikitin.
 Copyright: © GAF Media.
-Version: 5.2b
+Version: 5.1

 How to: